Paulini: 2014–2017: Come Alive, Merry Christmas and The Bodyguard musical

 Paulini's third album Come Alive was released on 29 May 2015, almost nine years after the release of her second album Superwoman (2006).
 Come Alive marked a departure from Paulini's previous R&B releases, with a more commercial adult contemporary pop sound.
 She worked on the album for five years in Berlin, London, Los Angeles, New York City and Paris with several writers and producers, including Chris Rosa, Erik "Blue2th" Griggs and Philippe-Marc Anquetil.
 Paulini stated that she wanted to take her time with the album to concentrate on improving her songwriting, having co-written all but two tracks on Come Alive.
 Come Alive debuted at number 25 on the ARIA Albums Chart and surpassed Superwoman's peak position of number 72.

 Paulini's fourth studio album Merry Christmas was released on 6 November 2015.
 It was Paulini's first Christmas album and second overall Christmas release, following her 2004 EP, Amazing Grace: Songs for Christmas.
 Paulini stated that the release was her "way of saying 'thank you'" to the fans for allowing her to perform and share the spirit of Christmas at "communities all around Australia" every year.
 Featuring cover versions of popular Christmas tunes, Merry Christmas failed to impact the ARIA charts.
 Paulini promoted the album with an eight-date tour at various Christmas carols events on the East Coast.
+Paulini was eventually dropped from Decca Records because both Come Alive and Merry Christmas were not commercially successful, revealing she had lost her life savings on the failed album deals.

 Paulini collaborated with the Wiggles on the song "Do the Pretzel" for their 2017 album Duets, and appeared in the music video included on the DVD of the same name.
 In April 2017, she made her musical theatre debut in the Australian production of The Bodyguard, which is based on Whitney Houston's 1992 film of the same name.
 Paulini played the lead role of Rachel Marron—originally portrayed by Houston in the film—a fictional pop superstar who is stalked by a fan and falls in love with her bodyguard.
 Paulini took acting lessons and increased her fitness to prepare for the role, which included singing and running on the treadmill at the same time.
 The Bodyguard musical played shows in Sydney, Brisbane and Melbourne from April until October 2017.
 Paulini's performance in the musical was well received by critics and audiences.